JEJodesty/cats/catlog.md

   * https://developer.confluent.io/courses/data-mesh/data-ownership/
   * https://en.wikipedia.org/wiki/Conway%27s_law
 * 3/1: Review Data Column Lineage value to in establishing Domain-Oriented Ownership in CATs Invoice in a way that makes BOM’s searchable and discoverable

+What makes CATs Governable by including BOMs within Data Product’s Data Contracts?

+CATs are governable and support multi-disciplinary collaboration of data processing because CATs Architectural Quantum is an abstract governance model enforced within CATs’ Bills-Of-Materials (BOMs) for which knowledge domains are represented as meta-data of data provenance records to support domain ownership.

+BOMs are unique identifiers that provide the means of data production (assembly) and transportation as reproducible lineage contextualised by knowledge domains for federated governance.
+BOMs consist of Data Product service Orders of data processing that are Invoiced as fulfillments of service agreements specified by Data Product’s Data Contracts

+Federated Governance is enabled by BOMs due the following.
+The domain specific data provenance BOMs establish the legitimacy of network policy changes suggested by Fractional Stewards of Data Products by enabling them to identify data quality issues at their source on a self-serviced Data Platform of many Data Products.

+CATs enables Fractional Stewards to do this because historical data production is contextualised and reproducible within the scope of their knowledge domains by design during development and production as a requirement of a service Order.
+CATs data processes submitted by their service Orders are Invoiced to fulfil agreements within Data Products’ Data Contracts.

+A Data Contract is a Service agreement between producer and consumer with attribute dependencies for downstream Data Product evolution with dedicated lineage.
+Governance policy discussions between data producers and consumers in policy feedback loops about data production requirements should balance the prioritization of outcomes and methodologies should culminate into an amenable data structure / dataset.

 ### Week 9 (3/4 - 3/8):
 * 3/4: Contextualize “Data as an asset” with CATs Architecture